mfidino/mfidino.github.io/blog/_posts/2021-8-25-bayesian_integrated_model.md

 ```

-Remember, however, that for the presence-only thinned Poisson process needs to be evaluated across the entire landscape as well (i.e., the integral in the denominator of the presence-only data model likelihood).
-Therefore, we may as well calcluate the thinning probability here as well (note that I'm calling these regression coeffcients `cc` instead of `c` like in the model above because `c()` is a function).
+Remember, however, that the presence-only data model needs to be evaluated across the entire landscape as well (i.e., the integral that is the denominator of the presence-only data model likelihood).
+Therefore, we should also calcluate the thinning probability for each cell here too.

 ```R
 for(pixel in 1:npixel){